 Klinefelter syndrome isn't an inherited condition.
 Rather, the additional sex chromosome results from a random error during the formation of the egg or sperm or after conception.

 Klinefelter syndrome stems from a random genetic event.
 The risk of a child being born with Klinefelter syndrome isn't increased by anything a parent does or doesn't do.
-For women older than age 35, the risk is higher but only slightly.
+For older mothers, the risk is higher but only slightly.

 Complications of Klinefelter syndrome can include: